-The ANAM Professional Performance Program (PPP) is a 12-month non-accredited program, designed to meet the optimum developmental requirements of each individual musician.
-On successful completion of the year’s activities, musicians may reapply (annually) for a maximum of two years’ further study.
+The ANAM Professional Performance Program is a 12-month non-accredited program, designed to meet the optimum developmental requirements of each individual musician.
+On successful completion of the year’s activities, musicians may reapply (annually) for up to two years’ further study.
+The program structure includes:

 - Studio and Solo Performance